MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Model-aware and Explainability-Driven Feature Engineering

-For each island, MedFeat builds a model-aware prompt and queries an LLM to generate a candidate feature transformation.
-Each transformation is executed and validated for numerical correctness and evaluated by training a new downstream model on the augmented dataset.
-Among the $K$ candidates, the island yielding the highest validation performance is selected.
-If its performance exceeds the current baseline by a tolerance threshold, which is introduced to account for noise in the validation set, the corresponding features are accepted and merged into the feature set; otherwise, all candidates from the iteration are rejected.
-The baseline model and feature importance scores are then updated, and the process continues until the iteration reaches the user-defined maximum number of rounds (Figure~\ref{fig:1}, Appendix~\ref{app:algorithm}.)
+MedFeat proceeds iteratively for $T$ rounds.
+After training an initial baseline model on $\mathcal{D}_{\text{train}}$, each iteration $t$ maintains a set of accepted transformations $\boldsymbol{\sigma}_t = \{\sigma_1, \ldots, \sigma_{t-1}\}$ and a corresponding downstream model $f_{\theta_t}$ trained on the augmented dataset $\mathcal{D}_{\text{train}} \oplus \boldsymbol{\sigma}_t$.
+We compute feature importance from $f_{\theta_t}$ using SHapley Additive exPlanations (SHAP) values applied to $\mathcal{D}_{\text{val}}$ \cite{lundberg2017unified}, which defines a probability distribution over features used to construct $K$ candidate \emph{islands}---subsets of features that serve as feature-generation contexts.
+For each island, MedFeat builds a structured model-aware prompt and queries an LLM for a candidate feature transformation, which is then applied and evaluated on the augmented dataset.
+The best-performing island is accepted if it exceeds the current baseline by a tolerance threshold (introduced to account for noise in the validation set); otherwise all candidates from the iteration are rejected.
+The baseline model and feature importance scores are then updated, and the loop repeats until $T$ rounds complete (Figure~\ref{fig:medfeat}, Appendix~\ref{app:algorithm}).